Autognorics/Gnomi/README.md

 ![AutoGnorics](gnorics.jpg)
-# Neural Selfness of Machines
+# Aneural Inlearness of Machines
 [HOME](https://autognorics.github.io/)

 "A heat sensor can detect heat, but it does not mean it can conceive or conceptualize heat".